speakupai/speakupai.github.io/index.md

 # Explanation of Outcomes (current results)

+## Example 1 - "Familiar voice, new environment"

 We take a small clip of audio from our DAPS dataset, recorded on a common consumer device (iPad), and we run it through our HiFi-GAN archicture.

 ### Before HiFi-GAN